 Most of the rapids on the Westwater section of the Colorado River are routine Class I to III drops requiring little more than attentiveness and good paddling technique at low to moderate flows.
 However, difficulty escalates as the rate increases, and at flows over about 9-10,000 cfs medium sized rafts can be flipped by strong hydraulic currents below drops.
 Known as the Terrible Teens, flows at or above about 9,000 cfs create a whole new set of potential hazards due to the faster current, large hydraulics and more severe consequences for failing to maintain control.
 Kayaks and canoes should not attempt the river in high flows.
 BLM advises that flows above about 13,000 cfs can be very dangerous.

-The rapids start at Marble Canyon in the gorge.
-There are four that can pose problems for almost every paddler in high water conditions, and especially for those of lesser whitewater skills at any navigable level.
-In sequence from Marble Canyon, they are: Funnel Falls (Class III to III+), Skull Rapid (Class IV to IV+), Sock-It-To-Me Rapid (Class III to IV) and Last Chance Rapid (Class III to III+).
+The major rapids start at Marble Canyon in the gorge, but there are some warm-up rapids between Westwater launch and Marble Canyon.
+Some of the Class III and higher rapids can pose problems for almost every paddler in high water conditions, and especially for those of lesser whitewater skills at any navigable level, but demand respect and attention at any navigable water level.
+In sequence from Westwater launch site are: Little Wild Horse Rapids (Class I to II), Little Dolores Rapid (Class III), Marble Canyon Rapid (Class III), Funnel Falls (Class III), Skull Rapid (Class III+ to IV), Bowling Alley (Class III), Sock-It-To-Me Rapid (Class III) and Last Chance Rapid (Class III).

-Funnel Falls is a technical rapid of surprising difficulty, and is one that causes many problems for boaters.
+Funnel Falls (mile 10.0) is a short, technical rapid of surprising difficulty for the inattentive paddler, and is one that causes many problems for boaters.
 Funnel is most severe in high water conditions, and is responsible for putting many paddlers in the drink.
 The danger of swimming here is the close proximity to Surprise and Skull Rapids, the next two below Funnel Falls.
-Swift currents in high water conditions can carry swimmers downriver quickly, possibly sending them into other hazards before they can get out of the river.
+Swift currents in high water conditions can carry swimmers downriver quickly into nearly continuous Class II rapids, possibly sending them into other larger hazards interspersed among the easier stuff before they can get out of the river.

-Last Chance Rapid III to IV), the last major rapid on the Westwater Canyon run, is second only to Skull Rapid in difficulty.
+Last Chance Rapid (mile 11.3), the last major rapid on the Westwater Canyon run, is second only to Skull Rapid in difficulty.
 At very low flows it becomes a distinct double drop that requires exiting the first drop straight to avoid possible major problems at the second drop.
 Paddlers should avoid entering the second drop sideways.

-The BLM operates a campground at the Westwater launch site.
+The BLM operates a campground with five campsites that are available free of charge the night before launching on a first come basis at the Westwater launch site.
 Many primitive campsites can be found all along the river, and are pre-assigned by BLM rangers at the put-in on a first come basis, according to group size.
 Campsites within Westwater Canyon include (in order from top to bottom): Miner's Camp, Upper Cougar Bar, Lower Cougar Bar, Little Hole (across from Little Hole Canyon), Upper Little Dolores, Lower Little Dolores, Hades Bar, Big Hole, Big Horn, and Bald Eagle.
 Little Hole, both Little Dolores camps, Big Horn, and Bald Eagle are all suitable for large groups.
 Visitors are strongly urged to take every precaution to preserve the natural environment, including the use of firepans, packing out everything you pack in (including human and pet waste), avoiding soap or debris entering the river, avoiding damage to plants, animals or geology, and leaving only footprints as a trace of your having been there.

 Contact the Utah Bureau of Land Management (435-259-7012) for a current list of authorized outfitters offering rentals, shuttles and/or guided trips on the Colorado River.